Go Back Up

 • Ministry sharing plans

-How to substantiate individual coverage
+How to substantiate individual health insurance coverage and meet attestation requirements

 Another essential rule to note is that employers offering an ICHRA must take reasonable steps to ensure that eligible employees and their participating dependents are enrolled in individual health coverage.